Statistics for Unimodal Sequences: Preliminaries

 \subsection{Saddle-point method}

-We require the saddle-point method for evaluating Cauchy integrals.
+We require the following specific case of the saddle-point method for evaluating Cauchy integrals.
 Our variant is essentially the one used by Fristedt \cite{F} in the proof of Proposition 4.5, and also in the proofs of \cite{R} Proposition 3 and \cite{B20} Proposition 3, although these are all stated in probabilistic terminology.
-This may also be compared with \cite{FS} Chapter VIII, Figure VIII.3; the key differences are assumptions (iii) and (iv). \begin{proposition} Suppose that $g_n$ is a sequence of twice continuously differentiable functions and that $\theta_0=\theta_0(n) \to 0^+$ is chosen so that after decomposing the integral as
+This may also be compared with \cite{FS} Chapter VIII, Figure VIII.4. \begin{proposition} Let $\{g_n\}_{n \geq 1}$ be a sequence of twice continuously differentiable functions.
+Suppose that for all sufficiently small fixed $\varepsilon>0$, after decomposing the integral as